gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') The software does not neutralize or incorrectly neutralizes user-controllable input before it is placed in output that is used as a web page that is served to other users.

+* Medium - Selector interpreted as HTM
+CWE-80: Improper Neutralization of Script-Related HTML Tags in a Web Page ('Basic XSS') The software receives input from an upstream component, but it does not neutralize or incorrectly neutralizes special characters such as "<", ">", "&", "$" that could be interpreted as web-scripting elements when they are sent to a downstream component that processes web pages.

+* Medium - Jquery Exceeding Stack Call Limit (DoS)
+CWE-400: Uncontrolled Resource Consumption ('Resource Exhaustion') The software does not properly restrict the size or amount of resources that are requested or influenced by an actor, which can be used to consume more resources than intended.

+* Medium - Regular Expression Which Could Cause a DoS
+CWE-185: Incorrect Regular Expression
+The software specifies a regular expression in a way that causes data to be improperly matched or compared.

 ### Key Findings in Manual code Review

    * High related risk with Hard Coded Password